-The Master Programme in Global Health consists of four semesters where the introductory provides basic knowledge in global health and research methods, and introduces the second semesters advanced course focusing on global nutrition, sexual and reproductive health and child health.
-The third semester prepars for the master's thesis in the last semester with courses in research methods and field work, but can also be combined with an internship.
+The Master Programme in Global Health at Uppsala University consists of four semesters where the introductory provides basic knowledge in global health and research methods, and introduces the second semester’s advanced course focusing on global nutrition, sexual and reproductive health and child health.
+The third semester prepares for the Master's thesis in the last semester with courses in research methods and field work, but can also be combined with an internship.

 You can apply until: